Table of Contents:

 or add to the contact system with their international prefix code

-but without the plus.
+and with the initial plus sign.
 Behind the scenes for

 mmcli, numbers always